paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

     (ii) is an employee or contractor of the Department of Veterans Affairs who is acting in the scope of such employment or contract and is registered under [section 823(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/f&num=0&edition=prelim) in any State or is utilizing the registration of a hospital or clinic operated by the Department of Veterans Affairs registered under [section 823(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/f&num=0&edition=prelim).

-(2) **Regulations** — The Attorney General shall, with the concurrence of the Secretary, promulgate regulations specifying the limited circumstances in which a special registration under this subsection may be issued and the procedures for obtaining such a special registration.
+(2) **Regulations** — Not later than 1 year after October 24, 2018, in consultation with the Secretary, the Attorney General shall promulgate final regulations specifying—

+  (A) the limited circumstances in which a special registration under this subsection may be issued; and

+  (B) the procedure for obtaining a special registration under this subsection.

 (3) **Denials** — Proceedings to deny an application for registration under this subsection shall be conducted in accordance with [section 824(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section824/c&num=0&edition=prelim).